 When the metal detector entered the computer age, treasure hunting became simpler with a computerized "One-Touch", or "Turn-On-and-Go", type of metal detectors.
 I strongly recommend such an advanced detector, especially practical for a beginner, to all.
 The market offers a few computerized one-touch detectors at low cost.

 Here is a little secret.
 Everybody is concerned about the detection depth of metal detectors.
-Believe it or not, all detectors in each class have the same depth potential!
-A few metal detectors have an undoubted advantage over the rest of machines because these top-notch metal detectors are designed to provide 1) excellent separation of good targets from junk, 2) excellent identification of targets, 3) correct Audio ID and display readings (Visual ID), and, of course, 4) a powerful microprocessor.
+Believe it or not, all detectors in each class have the same depth potential, and it does not vary much between classes!
+A few metal detectors have an undoubted advantage over the rest of machines because these top-notch metal detectors are designed to provide 1) excellent separation of good targets from junk, 2) excellent recognition of targets, 3) correct Audio ID and display readings (Visual ID), and, of course, 4) a powerful microprocessor.
 And these four key features are effective only under the detector's excellent management of mineralized soils.

 These factors should be your main concern because it would be much easier for you to learn your detector and have outstanding results if your metal detector "tells" you nothing but the truth.
 But you have to pay extra bucks for the most truthful machine and know how to fine-tune it.